redis-rs/redis-rs/README.md

 With `rustls`, you can add the following feature flags on top of other feature flags to enable additional features:

--   `tls-rustls-insecure`: Allow insecure TLS connections
+-   `tls-rustls-insecure` or `tls-rustls-ring-insecure`: Allow insecure TLS connections
--   `tls-rustls-webpki-roots`: Use `webpki-roots` (Mozilla's root certificates) instead of native root certificates
+-   `tls-rustls-webpki-roots` or `tls-rustls-ring-webpki-roots`: Use `webpki-roots` (Mozilla's root certificates) instead of native root certificates

 then you should be able to connect to a redis instance using the `rediss://` URL scheme: